missing-semester-cn/missing-semester-cn.github.io/_2020/debugging-profiling.md

 ## Static Analysis

 Not all issues need the code to be run to be discovered.
-For example, just by carefully looking at a piece of code you could realize that your loop variable is overshadowing an already existing variable or function name; or that a variable has never been defined.
+For example, just by carefully looking at a piece of code you could realize that your loop variable is shadowing an already existing variable or function name; or that a variable has never been defined.
 Here is where [static analysis](https://en.wikipedia.org/wiki/Static_program_analysis) tools come into play.
-Static analysis programs will go through the source
+Static analysis programs take source code as input and analyze it using coding rules to reason about its correctness.

-In the example below there are several mistakes.
+For instance, in the following Python snippet there are several mistakes.
 First, our loop variable `foo` shadows the previous definition of the function `foo`.
 We also wrote `baz` instead of `bar` in the last line so the program will crash, but it will take a minute to do so because of the `sleep` call.

 ```python
 import time